Why it is important to have your child's eyes tested

 Although schools screen students with the basic Snellen test for 20/20 vision at a distance, this typically detects only 5% of all vision problems.
 Because vision may change frequently during the schools years, a child should receive an eye examination at least once every two years or more frequently if specific problems exist.
 Detecting vision problems early can make a difference in future success in school, work and life.

 Florida statute requires vision screening at a minimum to students in grades K, 1, 3 and 6 and students entering Florida schools for the first time in grades K through 5.
-In Orange County, the Health Department coordinates the vision screenings in our schools by providing dates and training for designated school personnel.

 "Now that I can see, I can dream!"